Buying Guides

 Best monitor arm and desk setup for UK creators 2026: ergonomic picks that last

 If you spend your working day in Premiere, DaVinci Resolve or Lightroom, the monitor arm is the cheapest genuinely serious upgrade you can make to a workspace — and the one most people get wrong by shopping on the headline price alone.
-So here is how I’d actually spend the money, what each tier really buys you, and the one I’d put on my own desk without a second thought.
+Here is how I’d actually spend the money, what each tier really buys you, and the one I’d put on my own desk without a second thought.

 Why an arm beats the stand in the box

-There’s the posture argument too, and it’s the one that actually matters over a decade.
+There’s the posture argument too, and it’s the one that matters over a decade.
 A fixed stand sets your eye line once.
 An arm lets you raise the panel so the top edge sits at eye level, pull it forward when you’re grading and push it back when you’re sketching.
 That adjustability is the whole point — it’s why I’d never tell a working creator to make do with the bundled stand.

 The one I’d actually buy: the Ergotron LX